shellieD/get-ducked/README.md

 ![Logged in User Menu](docs/images/user-logged-in.png)

-and Admin will have options that allow them to manage the store's products and review, approve, edit or delete customer reviews:
+and Admin will have options that allow them to manage the products and review, approve, edit or delete customer reviews:

 ![Logged in as Admin](docs/images/admin-logged-in.png)